 Additional Learning Support

 Arrangements to identify and provide specialist support for learners with additional learning needs are good.
 Practical individual support, for example for dyslexia, is provided at the earliest opportunity.
 Learners value the support they receive highly.
-(Ofsted November 2015)
+Ofsted 2016

 Richmond upon Thames College is passionate about supporting students with learning differences and/or disabilities in a safe and inspiring learning environment.
 We have a dedicated team of skilled specialists who are responsible for ensuring that effective and appropriate support and reasonable adjustments are in place for students requiring assistance with accessing their academic studies and in their progression on to further/higher education, apprenticeships or employment.
-If you need reasonable adjustments for an evening course (or part-time course) please read the section ‘Evening and Part-Time Provision’.
+If you need reasonable adjustments for an adult course, please scroll down to the adult course section of this page.

 The Additional Learning Support Team

 We have a team of specialist staff who are experienced in supporting learners with Dyslexia, Dyspraxia, Autism, Attention Deficit (Hyperactivity) Disorder, Social, Emotional and Mental Health, sensory and physical needs, moderate and severe learning difficulties.

 Types of Additional Learning Support